 The prophecy was presumably fulfilled more than 700 years before the birth of Jesus.

-However, Isaiah 7:14 is frequently cited at Christmas time as if it is a
+However, Isaiah 7:14 is frequently cited at Christmas time as if it were a

 prophecy of Jesus' birth.